Detained in Dubai

 Detained in Dubai is a London-based organisation founded in 2008 by Radha Stirling, which states its aim is to help foreigners abroad.

 Detained in Dubai was founded when Cat Le-Huy, a colleague of Stirling's from Endemol, was arrested in the UAE.
 Stirling led the legal team and media that ended with Le-Huy's release.
 Following the international press coverage of the case, Stirling was asked by others for assistance.

 Cases and causes

-Detained in Dubai has represented businessmen and celebrities including Matt Joyce and Marcus Lee, Safi Qarashi, Sheikha Latifa, Artur Ligeska, Andy Neal, Jamie Harron, Billy Barclay, Ellie Holman, Laleh Shahravesh, David Oliver, Hervé Jaubert, Mohammed Haddad, Oussama El Omari, Richard Lau, Khater Massaad, Oussama El Omari, Peter Clark, Jihad Quzmar, Conor Howard, Robert Urwin, Alan Stevenson, Pancho Campo, André Gauthier, Hind Albalooki, Roxanne Hillier, Danielle Jeffries, Nichole Coffel, Ali Issa Ahmad, Dieter Kellouche, Perry Coppins, Tracy Wilkinson, Derrin Crawford, Andy Neal, Farzan Athari, Morag Koussa, Melissa McBurnie, Christopher Renehan, Conor Howard, Billy Hood, Albert Douglas, Sheikha Zeynab and Brian Glendinning.
+Detained in Dubai has represented businessmen and celebrities including Andy Neal, Jamie Harron, Billy Barclay, Ellie Holman, Conor Howard, Billy Hood, Sheikha Zeynab and Brian Glendinning.

 Princess Latifa

 In March 2018, Detained in Dubai responded to requests for help from Latifa bint Mohammed al-Maktoum, a princess and daughter of the prime minister of the United Arab Emirates (UAE) who was abducted by masked armed men off a boat near Goa on 4 March 2018.
 As of 5 May 2018, Latifa's location was unknown, but in December 2018, the “troubled girl” was reported to be in the care of her family by Mary Robinson, former United Nations High Commissioner for Human Rights, after a meeting with Latifa's step-mother Princess Haya.
 Robinson was publicly criticised by Detained in Dubai and Human Rights Watch; in February 2021, Robinson retracted her statement, claiming she and Haya had been misled by the Dubai royal family.